Jerrysmd/Jerrysmd.github.io/20230504_frm-part1-1/index.md

 2. **Board Composition**
    + The crisis reignited a longstanding debate as to how to ensure bank boards can achieve the appropriate balance of independence, engagement, and financial industry expertise
    + Analyses of failed banks do not show any clear correlation between success and a predominance of either insiders or outsiders.
 One can note, however, that failed bank Northern Rock had several banking experts on its board.
+3. **Board Risk Oversight**
+   + The importance of boards being proactive in risk oversight became increasingly recognized following the crisis.（事必躬亲）
+4. **Risk Appetite**
+   + Regulators have pushed banks to articulate a formal, board-approved risk appetite that defines a firm's willingness to undertake risk and tolerate threats to solvency. **This can be translated into an enterprise- wide setting of risk limits.**
+5. **Compensation**
+   + One of a board's key levers in determining risk behavior is its control over compensation（股权激励） schemes.
+Boards have a duty to examine how pay structures might affect risk-taking and whether risk- adjustment mechanisms capture all key long-term risks.

+​